 It features deep, plastic walls that’ll offer your camera plenty of protection from excessive glare as well as drop damage.

-Once again, it comes as a tiny price point, making it easy for you to buy a handful to affix to all of your nice lenses without breaking the bank further.
+It easy for you to buy a handful to affix to all of your nice lenses without breaking the bank further.

 Now I want to hear from you!